2.8.2 Objectives of the DITA learning and training specializations

 content with good learning architecture, following DITA principles

-Some specifics of good DITA design for learning
+and best practices.
+Some specifics of good DITA design for learning content include:

 - Establish guidelines that promote best practices for applying

 standard DITA approaches to learning content, which include:

 - separation of presentation and content (as much as possible)